 What are PVC Pipes?

-PVC means polyvinyl chloride Grekkon Limited carries out irrigation installations within east Africa using different sizes and thicknesses of irrigation grade PVC pipes.
-All our pipes have a standard length of 6m, with available pipe sizes being; 32mm, 40mm, 50mm, 63mm, 75mm, 90mm and 110mm.
+Our irrigation grade PVC pipes carry out irrigation installations within east Africa using different sizes and thicknesses of irrigation grade PVC pipes.
+Grekkon Limited’s pipes have a standard length of 6m, with available pipe sizes being; 32mm, 40mm, 50mm, 63mm, 75mm, 90mm and 110mm.
 Other larger sizes are manufactured on order.
-In irrigation systems, the larger pipes are used as mains, and the smaller ones as sub mains.
+In irrigation systems, the larger pipes are used as mains and the smaller ones as sub mains.

 The pipe size is determined by the amount of water required per area.
 Large farms will use large pipes, while small crop units will use small pipes.